Yani-web/ife-2015/README.md

 # ife-2015
-This is for ice 2015 tasks
+This is for ife 2015 tasks